AppAmbit/appambit-sdk-android/README.md

 * Session analytics with automatic lifecycle tracking
 * Event tracking with custom properties
-* Structured logs with levels and tags
+* Error logging for quick diagnostics
-* Crash capture with stack traces
+* Crash capture with stack traces and threads
-* Network-safe batching, retry, and offline queue
+* Offline support with batching, retry, and queue
-* Configurable endpoints for staging and production
+* Create mutliple app profiles for staging and production
 * Small footprint, Kotlin-first API (Java supported)

 ---